Subantarctic fur seal

-The subantarctic fur seal (Arctocephalus tropicalis) is a species of arctocephaline found in the southern parts of the Indian, Pacific, and Atlantic Oceans.
+The subantarctic fur seal (Arctocephalus tropicalis) is a species of eared seal found in the southern parts of the Indian, Pacific, and Atlantic Oceans.
 It was first described by Gray in 1872 from a specimen recovered in northern Australia—hence the inappropriate specific name tropicalis.

 Description

 The subantarctic fur seal is medium in size compared with other fur seals.
 The two sexes are strongly sexually dimorphic: males grow to 2 m and 160 kg, whereas females are substantially smaller—1.4 m and 50 kg.
 Subantarctic fur seals have creamy-orange chests and faces.
 Their bellies are more brownish.
-Males have a dark grey to black back, while females are a lighter grey.
+Males have a dark grey to black back; females are a lighter grey.
 Males have a characteristic dark tuft of hair on the top of their head that stands erect when they are excited.
 Pups are black at birth, but molt at about 3 months old.
 The snout is short and flat, and the flippers are short and broad.
 Subantarctic fur seals live for about 20–25 years.